 \subsection{Algorithm}

-The issue of summing up many diagrams also appear in the MPS study of 1D quantum system, where some of the authors and collaborators have proposed generating functions to tackle this~\cite{Tu2021}.
+The issue of summing up many diagrams also appears in the MPS study of the one-dimensional quantum system, where some of the authors and collaborators have proposed generating functions to tackle this problem~\cite{Tu2021}.
 Now we adopt this method in the current setting of PEPS in the thermodynamic limit.
 The basic idea of generating function is that the sum of extensive tensor diagrams can be expressed as a low-order derivative of a new tensor diagram.
-This was possible for excited states due to the fact that tensor diagrams only differ by the location of the impurity tensor.
+This is possible for excited states due to the fact that tensor diagrams only differ by the location of the impurity tensor.